- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 What are the stakes when an organization doesn’t cultivate an ownership mindset within its teams?
 Ask the folks who worked at the Chernobyl nuclear power plant before its epic meltdown.
 Here’s how it all unfolded.

 In the early hours of April 26th, 1986, operators at Chernobyl objected to performing a test they’d only just been informed of, insisting that conditions weren’t right.
-They were overruled by a manager who was more concerned with his own ambitions than with the success of the program he was responsible for (let alone the safety of his team).
+They were overruled by a manager who was more concerned with his own ambitions than with the success of the program he was responsible for (let alone the safety of his team members).

-The International Atomic Energy Association concluded in a 1993 report that bad management and bad technology were at fault – not the operators, as the bureaucrats and politicians had claimed.
+The International Atomic Energy Association concluded in a 1993 report that bad management and bad technology were at fault – not the operators, as bureaucrats and politicians had claimed.
 And the faulty tech itself was, of course, the product of the disempowering, command-and-control environment in which the reactor was designed.

 The Chernobyl disaster stemmed from the fact that nobody felt a sense of ownership.
 It’s a powerful reminder of how bad things can get when those performing the work have no authority, and those in charge don’t hold themselves accountable.